-Marvel CEO Bites Back Against Hate Mail Accusations
+Marvel CEO Bites Back Against Hate-Mail Accusations

 Much of their countersuit centers on Peerenboom’s putative collection of the Perlmutters’ DNA during a deposition in a separate lawsuit over the Sloan’s Curve tennis center wrangling.
 With the help of a technician that he had enlisted from Speckin Forensics, Peerenboom was purportedly able to gather the Perlmutters’ DNA from documents that were passed around during the deposition, and from water bottles that the Perlmutters had handled.

-The Perlmutters claim the DNA sampling was in violation of a Florida law that restricts the collection of genetic material without the knowledge of the test subject.
+The Perlmutters claim the DNA sampling was in violation of a Florida law that generally requires informed consent of individuals before their genetic material is analyzed, with exceptions for DNA analysis used in certain law enforcement and paternity testing scenarios.

 In a 2016 order, the Palm Beach County judge fielding the labyrinthine litigation wrote that the DNA collection scheme was a “fraud” that exploited the court’s subpoena powers to serve ulterior motives.